GeorgeSheslow/Sensors_and_Control_Fetch_Robot/README.md

 - All packages MUST contain a "include" folder, whether or not it would be empty anyway.
 - catkin build MUST be used rather than catkin_make

+1. Launch: roslaunch fetch_moveit_config demo.launch
-1. Launch with: roslaunch iksolver iksolver_ex.launch
+2. Launch: roslaunch iksolver iksolver_ex.launch